MicrosoftDocs/power-platform/power-platform/admin/set-up-skype-or-skype-for-business.md

   ![Call a contact with Skype](../admin/media/crm-itpro-crmo365tg2-kimpresence.png "Call a contact with Skype")

-## Set up Skype in Microsoft Dynamics 365 for Customer Engagement apps (online)
+## Set up Skype in Microsoft Dynamics 365 apps

 1. Verify that IM presence is enabled in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps.
 Go to **Settings** > **Administration** > **System Settings** > **General tab**.